 Much of the material studied is common to all the CMC science degrees, eg. introductory and intermediate level courses in engineering, physics, and chemistry, with emphasis upon mathematics.
 The specific topics covered in courses during the last two years may be found in the body of the calendar in the section on Course Descriptions.
 In all three programs the mathematics courses emphasize analysis with particular attention to complex variables and differential equations, digital computing, and probability and statistics with applications to communications and theory.
-Physics courses include applications of mechanics, electronics and electromagnetic wave propagation encountered in communications, navigation, surveillance and control systems.
-The fourth year course in physics treats a variety of topics selected to permit the student to apply advanced mathematical techniques.
+Physics courses include applications of mechanics, digital electronics, and electromagnetic wave propagation encountered in communications, navigation, surveillance and control systems.

 The course on geophysical oceanography deals particularly with the sea bed, as well as with the rest of the earth's structure.
-The course on aeronomy examines air-sea-ice problems, as well as the traditional dynamics of the atmosphere and ionosphere, and problems of remote sensing.
+The course on aeronomy examines air-sea-ice problems, dynamics of the atmosphere and ionosphere, and problems of remote sensing.
 In addition to courses in general chemistry and physical chemistry the Chemistry Department offers introductory courses in analytical chemistry and in chemical and biological oceanography in the third year and a course in applied thermodynamics in the fourth year.
 The important subject area of physical oceanography is covered by courses in descriptive and dynamic oceanography which are broadened by field work.
 Following first and second year courses in engineering graphics and mechanics of materials the Engineering Department gives a course on fluid dynamics which is an option for the general program.
 In addition, students taking the combined major or honours also study acoustics, atomic physics, nuclear physics, and advanced dynamic oceanography.

 Laboratory experiments are augmented by visits to west coast research ships and institutions, and by projects which involve making standard oceanographic measurements from the College research launch.
 Seminars and research projects bring the student up to date in selected areas.
-More time is spent on these activities by students taking the "combined major" program than by those in the "general" program.